SFOE/sharedmobility/Additions to GBFS.md

 Sharedmobility.ch is based on the [General Bikeshare Feed Specification (GBFS)](https://github.com/NABSA/gbfs/blob/v2.0/gbfs.md) Version 2.0.
 GBFS is optimized to represent one single system.
 In order to represent multiple systems in one feed, the following additions to GBFS V2.0 were made:

+ ⚠️ **Additions were only made to GBFS 2.0 endpoint.
+Please use [GBFS 2.3](https://github.com/SFOE/sharedmobility/blob/main/Access%20the%20data.md#gbfs-23-endpoint) which is 100% GBFS compliant!**

 ## Add providers.json

 [Providers.json](https://sharedmobility.ch/providers.json) was added as an additional JSON-File to the GBFS-Feed.
 Providers.json describes metainformation of every system.
 Fields are identical to system_information.json.
 The following fields were added: